 Visual methods: Visual methods involve the use of visual materials, such as photographs, drawings, or videos, to explore and represent participants' experiences and perspectives.
 Techniques like photo elicitation, where participants are asked to take or select photographs related to the research topic and discuss their meaning, can encourage reflection and stimulate discussion.
 Visual methods can be particularly useful in capturing non-verbal information, promoting cross-cultural understanding, and engaging with hard-to-reach populations.

-Qualitative research and qualitative data analysis play a vital role in advancing knowledge, informing policies, and improving practices in various fields, such as education, healthcare, business, and social work.
+Qualitative research and qualitative data analysis play a major role in advancing knowledge, informing policies, and improving practices in various fields, such as education, healthcare, business, and social work.
 The unique insights and in-depth understanding generated through qualitative research can accomplish a number of goals.

 Qualitative research helps decision-makers better understand the needs, preferences, and concerns of different stakeholders, such as customers, employees, or community members.
 This can lead to more effective and tailored policies, programs, or interventions that address real-world challenges.